jonathanhogg/flitter/docs/canvas3d.md

 viewed from outside the model for the surface normals to be computed correctly.

-Custom vertex models are cached and so, while it is possible to animate a model by constantly changing the vertices or faces, it will result in fairly poor memory performance.
+Custom vertex models are cached and so, while it is possible to animate a model by constantly changing the vertices or faces, this will increase memory usage.

 ### Controlling Model Shading